SeisWare/FaultSealAnalysis/README.md

 - PyQt5 (used only for UI)

 You will also need the SeisWare SDK installed and available for your python environment.

+Run from UI.py to get the interface for selection the project, grid and polygons.